H. P. Lovecraft (1890--1937)

 - Tales [The one-volume Library of America selection, edited by the late, great Peter Straub.]

-- Specific stories [I realize this carries an air of "fight me, bro", but I'm too old for that, so just take these as one fan's suggestions]:
+- Specific stories [I realize this carries an air of "fight me, bro", but I'm too old for that, so just take these as one fan's suggestions, in the order they came to mind]:

 - At the Mountains of Madness